 Two emission estimation procedures were examined for estimating standing storage or breathing loss emissions from fixed roof tanks.
-The first equation is a version of that developed by the American Petroleum Institute (API) in 1962.
-This breathing loss equation was used in both the industry and regulatory communities for 30 years.
-More recently, API proposed a new equation for predicting breathing losses from fixed roof tanks.
-This chapter presents the results of a comparative evaluation of the two equations to determine the most accurate method for predicting breathing losses from fixed roof tanks.
+The first equation is a version of that developed by the American Petroleum Institute (API) in 1962.1 This breathing loss equation was used in both the industry and regulatory communities for 30 years.
+More recently, API proposed a new equation for predicting breathing losses from fixed roof tanks.2 This chapter presents the results of a comparative evaluation of the two equations to determine the most accurate method for predicting breathing losses from fixed roof tanks.
 In order to evaluate the effectiveness of the equations in predicting actual breathing losses, the equations were used to estimate breathing losses in two scenarios.
 In the first scenario, actual parameters recorded during previous emissions testing are the variables used in the estimating equations.
-In the second scenario, default values that are likely to be used in the regulated community are the variables used in the estimating equations.
 In addition to evaluating the predictive abilities of each of the equations, the sensitivity of each equation to various parameters was analyzed using default values and a typical range of data points for each parameter.